-It’s no different in Kuching who has three separate museums in the same vicinity.
-However, in my visit, a majority of museums were receiving a makeover and weren’t opened to the public.
+It’s no different in Kuching which has three separate museums in the same vicinity.
+However, in my visit, most museums were receiving a makeover and weren’t open to the public.

 However, when the museums reopen in late 2019 – early 2020, there is no excuse not to explore the detailed history of Sarawak.